 How and When to Harvest Salsify Root

-Salsify is ready for harvest in fall when the foliage dies.
+Salsify is ready for harvest in the fall when the foliage dies.
 The flavor is improved if the roots are exposed to a few frosts before harvesting salsify.
 Dig them with a garden fork or spade, inserting the tool deep enough into the soil that you don’t cut the root.
 Rinse off the excess soil and then dry the salsify roots with a kitchen or paper towel.

 The roots quickly lose flavor, texture, and nutritional value once harvested, so harvest only as much as you need at one time.
 Roots left in the garden over winter tolerate frost and even hard freezes.
 If the ground freezes solid during winter in your area, harvest some extra roots before the first hard freeze.
 Harvest the remaining roots before growth resumes in spring.

 Salsify Plant Harvesting for Greens

 Harvesting salsify greens is something that many people enjoy as well.
 Cover the roots with a thick layer of straw in winter if you plan to harvest the edible greens.
-Cut the greens in spring when they are about 4 inches tall.
+Cut the greens in spring when they are about 4 inches (10 cm.) tall.

 How to Store Salsify